 The output of a mass spectrometry instrument is a mass spectrum.
-The spectra plot the relative abundance of each m/z value.
-The mass depends on the fragmentation of the molecule.
+Because ions are sorted by mass, the spectra plot the relative abundance of each m/z value.
+Thus, these m/z values depends on the fragmentation of the molecule.

-The highest m/z value will usually be the molecular ion.
-That is the unfragmented original molecule that has been ionized.
+The highest m/z value will usually be the molecular ion, which is generally the unfragmented original molecule after it has been ionized.
 Due to heavier isotopes of certain atoms within the molecule, there may be a few higher m/z values.
 But these will have significantly lower abundance.
 More details are in the ‘Reading a Mass Spectrum’ section.

 Important Vocabulary for Mass Spectrometry

 Ion: A molecule with an electric charge.
 The charge can be positive (cation) or negative (anion).

 Amu: atomic mass unit.
 One atomic mass unit is equal to 1/12th of the mass of a carbon-12 atom.
 It is also about 1.66 x 10-27 kg.

 Spectrometers: Instruments that separate particles (molecules, atoms, ions) by one of their physical characteristics.
 Common characteristics include mass, optical properties, and energy.